-Consulting is available to help you succeed with GemStone products.
-Training for GemStone software is available at your location, and training courses are offered periodically at our offices in Beaverton, Oregon.
-Contact your GemStone account representative for more details or to obtain consulting services.
+GemTalk Professional Services provide consulting to help you succeed with GemStone products.
+Training for GemStone/S is available at your location, and training courses are offered periodically at our offices in Beaverton, Oregon.
+Contact GemTalk Professional Services for more details or to obtain consulting services.